sensu/sensu-docs/content/sensu-core/1.4/guides/pre-compile-plugins.md

 _NOTE: For `nokogiri` we also use `-- --use-system-libraries` so `gem compile` uses the system gcc and lib's installed earlier_

-The resulting compiled gem files have a x86_64-linux in their file name denoting their system architech:
+The resulting compiled gem files have a x86_64-linux in their file name denoting their system architecture:

 {{< highlight shell >}}
 # ls  -1 *-x86_64-linux.gem